 - Outline with yellow and add three lines for the wings.
 Cover with yellow crystal and dry.

 For the Carrots

 - Fill with orange cookie icing and dry.

 - Outline with orange icing and coat in orange crystals.
 Pipe on green and cover in green crystals.
 Dry.

 - Fill with white cookie icing and dry.

 - Outline with icing and add sprinkles.
-On the leaping bunny, I used Cake Mate Classic Pearls and on the sitting bunny I used Cake Mate Nonpareils in Polka Dots.
-Use half a mini marshmallow or a Cake Mate Easter Egg decor for the tail.
+On the leaping bunny, I used white pearls sprinkles and on the sitting bunny, I used Nonpareils in Polka Dots.
+Use half a mini marshmallow for the tail.

 For the Lambs